signaldatascience/R-curriculum/day01/day1.md

 * Load the packages `car`, `ggplot2`, and `GGally`.
 Set `df = UN`.

-* You can print out `df` by just typing `df` into the console, but you can also get a nice GUI for looking at dataframes by running `View(df)` (case-sensitive).
+* You can print out `df` by just typing `df` into the console, but you can also get a nice GUI for looking at data frames by running `View(df)` (case-sensitive).
 Does anything stand out to you?
 Think about three questions you'd like to answer with this data and write them down for later as comments in the R file.

 * Packages in R are extensively documented online.
 Figure out where to look for official documentation in the `car` package to read about what the `UN` data actually is.

-* We'd like to know the correlation between GDP and infant mortality, so use the `cor()` function on the dataframe.
+* We'd like to know the correlation between GDP and infant mortality, so use the `cor()` function on the data frame.
 What's wrong, and why is this happening?
 Look in the documentation for `cor()` to figure out how to tell the function to ignore invalid entries.

 * For readability, multiply the correlation matrix by 100 and `round()` it to whole numbers.
 Wrap all of this (including the above bullet point) into a function, `cor2`, which outputs a correlation matrix ignoring invalid entries with rounded whole numbers.

-* Instead of making the functions we use all individually handle missing values (`NA`s), we can create a new dataframe with incomplete rows excluded.
-Type `?na.fail` and read the documentation on `NA`-related functions; find one appropriate for the job and use it to make `df2`, a new dataframe that only has the complete rows of `df`.
+* Instead of making the functions we use all individually handle missing values (`NA`s), we can create a new data frame with incomplete rows excluded.
+Type `?na.fail` and read the documentation on `NA`-related functions; find one appropriate for the job and use it to make `df2`, a new data frame that only has the complete rows of `df`.

 We'll now start doing some transformations of the data, leading up to statistical analysis!